-- " Regulatory environment characterised by some political interference - " Reduced visibility on applicable tariff levels due to delays in the approval of financial plans - " Relatively short weighted average concession life vs. other European peers - " Some pressures at the sovereign level as reflected in the negative outlook associated with the Baa2 Italian rating
+- " Regulatory environment characterised by some political interference - " Relatively short weighted average concession life vs. other European peers - " Some pressures at the sovereign level as reflected in the negative outlook associated with the Baa2 Italian rating

 Rating Outlook

 The outlook is stable, reflecting Moody's view that SIAS's rating could potentially exceed that of the sovereign (currently Baa2 negative), likely within the limit of one notch, in the event that moderate downward pressure were to materialise on the latter.
 The rating outlook also reflects the expectation that the company will continue to exhibit a financial profile in line with the current rating, with Funds From Operations (FFO)/Debt at least in the mid-teens and trending towards the high-teens as the remaining concession life shortens.
 Our guidance in respect of such ratio is tighter than for some of its peers, reflecting SIAS's shorter weighted average concession life and the associated limitations on the company's debt capacity.